KartikSachan789/tic-tac-toe/README.md

 4. Push to the branch (`git push origin feature-name`).
 5. Open a pull request.

-## 📜 License

-This project is open source and available under the MIT License.
-See the [LICENSE](LICENSE) file for more details.

----

 Thank you for checking out this game!
 I hope you enjoy playing and challenging yourself.
 If you encounter any bugs or have suggestions for improvements, feel free to reach out.
 Have fun and good luck! 🎉